boredazfcuk/docker-nginx/README.md

 HTTPS: If this is set to 'True', NGINX will be configured to use https instead of http.
 It will also requre a domain name to be set.

-LANLOGGING: If this is set to 'True', NGINX will be configured to log all traffic.
+nginx_lan_logging: If this is set to 'True', NGINX will be configured to log all traffic.
 The default setting for this container is to ignore all requests from 10.x.x.x, 172.16-31.x.x and 192.168.x.x

-XENOPHOBIA: If this option is present, NGINX will be configured to ignore traffic from all countries except the one specified in the variable.
+nginx_xenophobia: If this option is present, NGINX will be configured to ignore traffic from all countries except the one specified in the variable.
 The country should be identified by the ISO 3166-1 alpha-2 two character country code.
 The full list can be foucn [here](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2)

 SABNZBD: If this variable is present, NGINX will be configured to act as a reverse proxy to a Sabnzbd image.
 The variable should be the name of the SABnzbd container.